BESTenergytrade/simply/doc/source/matching_strategies.rst

 Matching Algorithms
 ~~~~~~~~~~~~~~~~~~~

-The core of simply are the different matching algorithms.
+The core of simply is the different matching algorithms.
 They decide which bids and asks are
 matched together and at what price.
 Currently, simply has three matching algorithms: Pay-as-bid,
 Two-Sided Pay-as-clear and BEST matching.